 Future plans: Decisions for future campsites and cabins will be part of the development of a General Management Plan for the new monument that we will be working on the year with public input.

-Overnight parking permits are required at all trail heads or other areas except for campsites where you are camping (Upper East Branch Campsite, Lunksoos Campsite, or Sandbank Campground).
-For all other areas please contact email@example.com or contact 207-852-1291 for a free overnight parking permit prior to your visit.
+Overnight parking permits are required at all trail heads or other areas except for Upper East Branch Campsite, Lunksoos Campsite and Sandbank Campground.
+For all other areas please email Susan Adams, Elliotsville Foundation, Inc. Recreation Manager, or call 207-852-1291 for a free overnight parking permit 48 hours prior to your visit.
 Parking permits may also be obtained at the contact stations in Millinocket and Patten or call 207-456-6001.
 You will need to provide the following information:

-You can stay involved by signing up for our e-news for updates about community listening sessions and public input here, or continue to check back in to the website.
+You can stay involved by signing up for e-news updates about community listening sessions and public input here, or continue to check back in to the website.